eunrcn/tp/docs/UserGuide.md

 <box type="info">

-Notice how when we set the online assessment date for Happy Burger, the contact list dynamically rearranged to prioritize the latest interview at the top.<br>
+Notice how when we set the interview date for Happy Burger, the contact list dynamically rearranged to prioritize the latest interview at the top.<br>

 This dynamic sorting is based on the first interview date.